 Post-lesson Processing Assignments

 Is reference to the Middle East essential to understanding events or is it possible that the international system and the national level is enough?
-Is there another unit, between Israel and the international system that you think is relevant to the analysis?
+Is there another unit, between Israel and the international system, that you think is relevant to the analysis?

 Who do you think would be more inclined to treat the regional system as an analysis unit that matters: the realist, the liberal or the constructivist?